beellz/belalsayed.com/content/article/2019-books-i-am-reading.md

 ---

-## Progress is going slow and it I am still processing,
+## Progress is going slow and I am still processing,

 ### The book I am currently reading (will be updating over time)